hotboycheezy74-hue/Vulcans/README.md

-# Live Life and Prosper
+# Live Long and Prosper